by Dr. Chris Kacher

 (͡:B ͜ʖ ͡:B)

-Tokenizing the Dollar?
-Bitcoin vs Fiat/Gold/Visa/PayPal was originally published in Coinmonks on Medium, where people are continuing the conversation by highlighting and responding to this story.
+How the Sovereign Debt Bubble Remains Bullish for Bitcoin and Hard Assets was originally published in Coinmonks on Medium, where people are continuing the conversation by highlighting and responding to this story.